The full source code can be found in examples/ldns-read-zone.c

 }

-bool ldns_nsec_bitmap_covers_type(const ldns_rdf *bitmap, ldns_rr_type type)
+signed char ldns_nsec_bitmap_covers_type(const ldns_rdf *bitmap, ldns_rr_type type)

 Check if RR type t is enumerated and set in the RR type bitmap rdf.